dv297/gatsby-blog/content/blog/2022-08-12/planning-a-learning-project.md

 For me, choosing the right tools meant I wasted less time setting everything up and more time practicing what I wanted to practice. **_Once you pick the tools, stick with them._** As software engineers, it can be tempting to want to try every new shiny piece of technology.
-But most of the times, this just serves as a distraction from the main skill you want to learn.
+But often, this just serves as a distraction from the main skill you want to learn.

 ## Tip #3: Find the questions you want answered in your learning area